stephenbeese/Snooker-Hall-Booking-System/README.md

 - Check testimonial forms submit to the database.

-- I have also checked that all links go where expecteds.
+- I have also checked that all links go where expected.

 ### **Automated Testing**